Noemiecollette/gps/README.md

 -   All packages will be automatically installed and loaded
 -   Raw data will be saved in the `data/` directory
+-   Final data will be saved in the `outputs/` directory

 ## License